rb2/opencart-seopro/README.md

 Should work on oc2010, maybe oc2000.
 Using oc2000 not recommended: upgrade to oc2011 instead.

-This repository contains all modified files, so you can compare them with yours.
-You can use Total Commander (Windows), WinMerge (Windows), Meld (Linux) to compare files and folders.
-The `upload` folder contains new module files, and `dev-modified` folder - all modified core files.

 If you are looking for older version (for Opencart v1564), switch to oc1564 branch:

 * SeoPro for OC2: [oc2011](https://github.com/rb2/opencart-seopro/tree/oc2011)